kuwingfung/kuwingfung.github.io/_pages/about.md

 - Understand the robustness of vision models
 - Develop explainable evaluation metrics for vision tasks
 - Explore Agentic AI in visual understanding and generation

-I aim to create AI systems that are highly controllable, reliable, and user-friendly.